 They all showed up anyway, but weren't allowed to perform with Blondie.
 When Infante accepted his award, he let fly with his grievances:

-Cleveland, Ohio was far from Paradise City when Guns N’ Roses got inducted into the Rock Hall.
+Cleveland was far from Paradise City when Guns N’ Roses got inducted into the Hall of Fame in 2012.
 Frontman Axl Rose, who hadn't played with original guitarist Slash since 1996 and co-founding bassist Duff McKagan since 1997, declined the invitation and sent a letter to the Los Angeles Times, which read in part:

 I strongly request that I not be inducted in absentia and please know that no one is authorized nor may anyone be permitted to accept any induction for me or speak on my behalf.
 Neither former members, label representatives nor the Rock And Roll Hall Of Fame should imply whether directly, indirectly or by omission that I am included in any purported induction of “Guns N’ Roses.”